Aliases for AMACR Gene

 This gene encodes a racemase.
 The encoded enzyme interconverts pristanoyl-CoA and C27-bile acylCoAs between their (R)- and (S)-stereoisomers.
 The conversion to the (S)-stereoisomers is necessary for degradation of these substrates by peroxisomal beta-oxidation.
 Encoded proteins from this locus localize to both mitochondria and peroxisomes.
 Mutations in this gene may be associated with adult-onset sensorimotor neuropathy, pigmentary retinopathy, and adrenomyeloneuropathy due to defects in bile acid synthesis.
 Alternatively spliced transcript variants have been described.
 Read-through transcription also exists between this gene and the upstream neighboring C1QTNF3 (C1q and tumor necrosis factor related protein 3) gene. [provided by RefSeq, Mar 2011]

 GeneCards Summary for AMACR Gene

 AMACR (Alpha-Methylacyl-CoA Racemase) is a Protein Coding gene.
 Diseases associated with AMACR include Bile Acid Synthesis Defect, Congenital, 4 and Alpha-Methylacyl-Coa Racemase Deficiency.
-Among its related pathways are Peroxisome and Peroxisomal lipid metabolism.
+Among its related pathways are Metabolism and Synthesis of bile acids and bile salts.
 GO annotations related to this gene include receptor binding and alpha-methylacyl-CoA racemase activity.
 An important paralog of this gene is SUGCT.